srivastavanaavya75-lgtm/NeuraChat/README.md

 **Status: Completed ✅**

-NeuraChat is a functional rule-based conversational AI project and provides a foundation for experimenting with more advanced AI technologies in future versions.
+NeuraChat is a functional rule-based conversational AI project that demonstrates the foundations of chatbot and conversational-system development.

+The current implementation provides a lightweight foundation that can be expanded with NLP, machine learning, voice capabilities, knowledge retrieval, or optional LLM integration in future versions.

 ---